Mumbai Development Plan 2034: Zone Check and Land Use Guide

 What is a CTS number, and why does it matter for Mumbai land transactions?

-A CTS number uniquely identifies each land parcel in Mumbai and is essential for generating DP remarks, verifying ownership, and completing registration.
+A City Survey (CTS) number uniquely identifies each land parcel in Mumbai and is essential for generating DP remarks, verifying ownership, and completing registration.
 Without it, accurate zoning checks and legal transactions cannot proceed.

 What is the difference between Excluded Parts and Sanctioned Modifications in DP 2034?